AndrewJBateman/ionic-angular-infoapp/README.md

 # :zap: Ionic Angular InfoApp

-* App to search for info from an API and display it using the [Ionic 5 framework](https://ionicframework.com/docs).
+* App to search for info from an API and display it using the [Ionic framework](https://ionicframework.com/docs).
-* Currently using a [movie database API](http://www.omdbapi.com/) to develop the app.
+* Uses a [movie database API](http://www.omdbapi.com/) to develop the app.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/ionic-angular-infoapp?style=plastic)